-This notice sets out what you can expect us to do with your data when you contact us or use one or more of Open College of the Arts (OCA)’s services.
+This page sets out what you can expect us to do with your data when you contact us or use one or more of Open College of the Arts (OCA)’s services.
 We will tell you why we are able to process your information, and why we do it, whether you need to provide information, how long we will keep it for, who we will share this information with if appropriate, whether we will transfer it abroad, or if we do any automated decision making or profiling.

 OCA is the controller of information we process, unless otherwise stated.